truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

    The **Path** is the directory tree on the local file system that TrueNAS exports over the SMB protocol.

    The **Name** is the SMB share name, which forms part of the full share pathname when SMB clients perform an SMB tree connect.
-   Because of how the SMB protocol uses the name, it must be less than or equal to 80 characters and it cannot have any invalid characters as specified in Microsoft documentation MS-FSCC section 2.1.6.
+   Because of how the SMB protocol uses the name, it must be less than or equal to 80 characters.
+It cannot have invalid characters as specified in Microsoft documentation MS-FSCC section 2.1.6.
-   If you do not enter a name the share name becomes the last component of the path.
+   If you do not enter a name, the share name becomes the last component of the path.
-   If you change the name follow the naming conventions for:
+   If you change the name, follow the naming conventions for:
    * [Files and directories](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file#naming-conventions)
    * [Share names](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fscc/dc9978d7-6299-4c5a-a22d-a039cdc716ea)